-Electoral Registers are lists of people eligible to vote and have been compiled annually since 1832, with the exception of 1916-1917 and 1940-1944 because of the First and Second World Wars.
-Up to 1918 the books list electors by name, address and eligibility to vote.
+Electoral Registers are lists of people eligible to vote and have been compiled annually since 1832, when the Representation of the People Act (Reform Act) was introduced, with the exception of 1916-1917 and 1940-1944 because of the First and Second World Wars.
+Up to 1918, the books list electors by name, address and eligibility to vote.

 Up until the end of the 19th century, this was largely dependent on property ownership.
 Even if you met the criteria, you still had to register in order to become eligible to vote.

 In the early 19th century the electorate was listed alphabetically by place but as the electorate grew, names were grouped by electoral wards and these are not indexed, so to make the most out of the registers you have to know where your relative lived, especially if they lived in a large town or city.

 According to legislation laid down in the Act of 1843, books from 1832 had to be deposited with the Clerk of the Peace.
 He was responsible for the records of Quarter Sessions and the framing of indictments.
 They were able to advise Justices of the Peace as they had legal training.

 When the Act of 1888 came into force, electoral registers had to be sent to the clerk of the County Council.

 If you know the person's address the electoral roll may be a big help to you because it lists all the adult occupants of a household at the given date, but only on rare occasions does it give their ages, occupations or list their relationship to each other.
 You can also use these books as a means of finding out whether your ancestors moved house, and if they did, the time period in which they moved.